Courses & Curriculum

 Primatology is the scientific study of primates.
 Topics include primate evolution, behavior, ecology, and conservation.
 Emphasis will be placed on reading and critiquing primary literature.
 Prerequisites: BIO 111-112

-Comparative study of chordate ontogenetic development.
-Emphasis will be on early developmental stages as seen in the invertebrate sea urchin and in the chordate animals.
-Lecture discussion and laboratory investigation will center on classic models such as the frog, chick and pig, and more current models such as zebrafish and mouse development.
-Specific embryological and anatomical knowledge will be gained through macro- and microscopic investigations and dissections where appropriate.
+Emphasis will be on early developmental stages as seen in the invertebrate sea urchin and in the chordate animals, including human embryology.
+Specific embryological and anatomical knowledge will be gained through macro- and microscopic investigations and dissections.
 Lab required.
 Three hours of lecture and three hours of lab per week.
 Prerequisites: BIO 111-112

 BIO 316 Social Organization of Mammals 4 credits